Alaska Pacific University: Campus

 The Atwood Campus Center houses the university's student union plus dormitories.

 The main campus includes academic facilities, residence halls, community gathering spaces, recreational facilities, and winter and summer recreational trails.
 The campus consists of eight major buildings, with five of them currently utilized directly by the university.
 The three other buildings on the main campus are offices for the US Geological Survey's Alaska Volcano Observatory, Alaska Public Media, and the Alaska Spine Institute.
 There are multiple housing accommodations on the main campus, divided by class year designations.
-All incoming freshman under 21 years of age are required to live on campus for their first two years.
+All incoming freshmen under 21 years of age are required to live on campus for their first two years.

 The Atwood Center is listed on the National Register of Historic Places as the location (along with North and South Atwood) of a major conference of Alaska Natives at the time of the passage of the Alaska Native Claims Settlement Act in 1971.

 APU has an extension of its campus in Palmer, Alaska, known as the Kellogg Campus.
 It functions as a 700-acre working farm for students of the sustainability program, as well as an environmental learning center for home-schooled students.